 When our normal life routines are upended, it can be hard to keep up with even the little things.
 You may be adjusting to working from home, being laid off, and/or helping children with online learning and keeping occupied.
 Something you may consider minor, your oral healthcare routine, can fall by the wayside.

-However, it’s extremely important to keep up with brushing and flossing at least twice a day.
+However, it’s extremely important to keep brushing and flossing at least twice daily.
 Getting out of the habit can easily lead to problems with tooth decay and cavities.
 Gum disease may become a problem as well.
 If you need a push, set an alarm or reminder to go off on your phone for mornings and evenings.
-That can be a reminder for the whole family to make sure they’re taking care of their smiles!
+That can remind the whole family to ensure they’re taking care of their smiles!

 Keep An Eye on Your Diet

 Diet can be one of the most important elements of keeping a healthy mouth.
 For starters, make sure you’re cutting down on the sugar.
-The harmful bacteria in your mouth feed off of sugar and produce harmful acid as a byproduct.
-This acid can wear down the enamel on your teeth, which is what leads to tooth decay.
+The harmful bacteria in your mouth feed off sugar and produce harmful acid as a byproduct.
+This acid can wear down the enamel on your teeth, leading to tooth decay.

 Next, focus on drinking water instead of sugary juices and sodas.
 If you drink the water out of your tap, it’s most likely fortified with fluoride.
 This strengthens the enamel on your teeth.
 Water also helps rinse out your mouth and keeps it hydrated.
-If sugars and food particles linger after meals, water is a good way to help flush those out.
+Water is a good way to help flush those out if sugars and food particles linger after meals.

-Last, eat a lot of fresh fruits and vegetables if possible, especially ones with a fibrous texture.
+Last, eat many fresh fruits and vegetables if possible, especially those with a fibrous texture.
 This includes things like apples, pears, carrots, and celery.
 Crisp and crunchy fruits and veggies take a lot of time to chew, boosting the saliva production in your mouth.
-Both increased saliva and fibrous texture help clean out the spaces between your teeth.
+Both increased saliva and fibrous texture help clean the spaces between your teeth.